Alicia Mary Retes, C.I.G., C.I.T.

 Alicia is a consummate artisan with an innate sense of unlimited design possibilites and innovative expressions.
 Crafting stories, songs, whimsical sculptures, silk screen printings, colorful pinatas, visonary paintings and wearable art, her imagination and passion for creativity is endless.
 She weaves love in all her projects and relishes in the joy it brings to people.

-Alicia’s journey with sculpting dolls began in 2013.
+Alicia’s journey with sculpting dolls bloomed in 2013.
 While telling Native stories at an Earth Day Celebration at Redwood High School, she noticed children racing over to see performances with fabric hand puppets.
 This prompted her to create and tell stories with corn husk “puppets".
+Since then she has displayed her corn characters in numerous galleries and shared these stories with libraraies, schools and for special events throughout the Greater Bay Area.

 Bay Area Discovery Museum, Sausalito CA

-Willow Bay Nut Basket made by Alicia.
+Willow Bay Nut Basket by Alicia.